coder-hxl/x-crawl/README.md

 ]

 myXCrawl.fetchData({
-  requestConifg, // Request configuration, can be IRequestConfig | IRequestConfig[]
+  requestConifg, // Request configuration, can be RequestConfig | RequestConfig[]
   intervalTime: { max: 5000, min: 1000 } // The intervalTime passed in when not using myXCrawl
 }).then(res => {
   console.log(res)